google/WebFundamentals/src/content/en/resources/writing-an-update.md

 Refer to the [YAML Front Matter](style-guide#yaml-front-matter) section for full details on the required YAML front matter.

+Note: You cannot include HTML in the description attribute.
+If you'd like to include HTML in the snippet, also provide a `wf_featured_snippet`.

 ### Tags

 To make it easier to find or group posts, [/web/updates/](/web/updates/)